marqdouj/dotnet.azuremaps.ui/README.md

 A demo of this, and other of my `DotNet` packages, can be found [here](https://github.com/marqdouj/dotnet.demo).

 ## Release Notes
+### 10.0.0-Preview-1.3
+- `ShapesGrid`.
+New component.
+Displays a list of map Shapes in a grid.
+- `UIPosition`.
+New component.
+UI Editor for a map Position.

 ### 10.0.0-Preview-1.2
 - Update NuGet pkgs.